edgelesssys/constellation/docs/docs/workflows/terraform-provider.md

 For general information on cluster upgrades, see [Upgrade your cluster](./upgrade.md).
 :::

+First update the version of the Constellation Terraform provider.
+If you explicitly set versions (e.g. `image_version` or `constellation_microservice_version`), make sure to update them.
+Refer to [version support](https://github.com/edgelesssys/constellation/blob/main/dev-docs/workflows/versions-support.md), for more information on the version support policy.
-Using a [remote address as module source](https://developer.hashicorp.com/terraform/language/modules/sources#fetching-archives-over-http) as shown in [Quick setup](#quick-setup) is recommended because it simplifies the upgrade process.
-For [local paths as module source](https://developer.hashicorp.com/terraform/language/modules/sources#local-paths), you would need to look out for potential breaking changes in the infrastructure setup.
+Regarding the infrastructure / IAM modules, using a [remote address as module source](https://developer.hashicorp.com/terraform/language/modules/sources#fetching-archives-over-http) as shown in [Quick setup](#quick-setup) is recommended because it simplifies the upgrade process.
+For [local paths as module source](https://developer.hashicorp.com/terraform/language/modules/sources#local-paths), you would update the local files with the ones from the `terraform-module.zip` of the [Constellation release](https://github.com/edgelesssys/constellation/releases) and look out for potential breaking changes in the infrastructure setup.
-The steps for the remote source setup are as follows:
+The steps for applying the upgrade are as follows:

 1. Update the `<version>` variable inside the `source` field of the module.
 2. Upgrade the Terraform module and provider dependencies and apply the Constellation upgrade.